markshapiro/graphql-db-projection/README.md

     posts: (user, args, ctx, postsFieldASTs) => {

       // if posts of user are in different DB collection,
-      // you can make inner projection for only posts fields. const projectionOfPost = makeProjection(postsFieldASTs);
+      // you can make inner projection for only Posts fields. const projectionOfPost = makeProjection(postsFieldASTs);
       const mongoProjection = toMongoProjection(projectionOfPost)
       return db.collection('posts')